thinkful-ei17/teamThree-client/README.md

-##CENTSIBLE - The investment learning app
+# CENTSIBLE - The Investment Learning App

 ## Table of Contents